fbpx

 Saline vs Silicone Breast Implants

-The short story is that silicone implants are better in almost all respects.
-They have a more natural feel and look compared with saline, and are far less likely to cause visible wrinkling and folding.
-If the implants are in for long enough and a rupture occurs then the implant will not deflate and leave you lopsided like it will with a saline.
-For this reason it silicone is my preferred choice.
+The short story is that silicone implants, in my opinion, are preferred in almost all respects.
+They have durability and longevity and, compared with saline, are less likely to cause visible wrinkling and folding.
+If a rupture occurs, then a silicone implant will not deflate like a saline implant would.
+For this reason, silicone is my preferred choice.
 Read more

 Hand Postoperative Instructions